EMS Education Standards

-The revision of the National EMS Education Standards is being led by the National Association of EMS Educators (NAEMSE), in collaboration with other organizations and members of the EMS community across the country.
+The revision of the National EMS Education Standards is being led by the National Association of EMS Educators (NAEMSE), in collaboration with other organizations and members of the EMS community.
 Funding was provided by the National Highway Traffic Safety Administration, Office of EMS, and the Health Resources and Services Administration, Maternal and Child Health Bureau’s EMS for Children (EMSC) Program.
 NAEMSE has selected several experienced EMS educators to serve as the development team leading the revision of the standards.
-Bill Young, EdD, and Paul Rosenberger, MPA, EdD, both veteran paramedics and EMS educators, are chairing the Development Team.
+Paul Rosenberger, MPA, EdD, and Art Hsieh, MA, NRP, both veteran paramedics and EMS educators, are chairing the Development Team.

 - Stay tuned for release of the final revised EMS Education Standards and incorporate them into your education programs

 - Look for updates from NHTSA OEMS and HRSA EMSC